(This policy is effective immediately subject to review after six months)

-It is the goal of Information Resources and Technology (IRT) to assure equipment and software in use by the University community can be supported.
-IRT has the primary responsibility for maintaining networks, desktop computers, servers, printers, peripherals, and classroom equipment, as well as to be certain that quality is maintained at reasonable costs.
+It is the goal of Information Technology (IT) to assure equipment and software in use by the University community can be supported.
+IT has the primary responsibility for maintaining networks, desktop computers, servers, printers, peripherals, and classroom equipment, as well as to be certain that quality is maintained at reasonable costs.

 All computers, software (excluding MSDN AA programs from Microsoft), and peripheral devices (listed at the end of the policy) which are attached to or used with a personal computer or laptop must be ordered only after consultation with the Computer Systems Consultant (Mike Behrll).
-All servers, network devices and related equipment must be ordered only after consultation with the Director of Systems Integration and Security (David Scuffham).
-Copiers, projection equipment, digital signage, audience response systems, cameras and the like, must be ordered only after consultation with the Executive Director of Instructional Technology, Engineering, and Media Services, (Nial Johnson).
+All servers, network devices and related equipment must be ordered only after consultation with the Director of Computer Operations (Suzie Worsfold).
+Copiers, projection equipment, digital signage, audience response systems, cameras and the like, must be ordered only after consultation with the Executive Director of Instructional Technology, Engineering, and Media Services.

 The review procedure for purchasing technology equipment and software is intended to provide: